Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses. But who exactly were these deities?

-He belongs to a powerful clan of Norse gods, called the Aesir.
+He belongs to a powerful clan of Norse gods and goddesses, called the Aesir.
 Their rival clan was the Vanir, and the conflict between the two became so bad at one point that both sides had to agree to stop.
 But to keep the peace, they had to trade hostages.

 The Vanit sent a valuable god — Njord, who also took his two children, Frey and Freya along.
 The Aesir felt sneaky, though; they had no intention of sending a glorious god over to the enemy for nothing, and instead decided to offer two gods.
 One they probably regretted — the wise god called Mimir.
 The other?
 The family goof.